Investigating the performance of multi-objective optimization when learning Bayesian Networks: Conclusion

 \section{Conclusion}

-In this paper we presented a novel methodology for the inference of Bayesian networks based on NSGA-II, a multi-objective optimization algorithm.
-The use of NSGA-II to simultaneously optimize the likelihood and the number of arcs prevents the need for any heuristic to regularize the likelihood score.
+In this paper we extensively investigated and analysed the performance of NSGA-II, a multi-objective optimization algorithm, when solving the problem of learning the structure of Bayesian Networks.
+The ostensible advantage of using NSGA-II to simultaneously optimize the likelihood and the number of arcs, is that it does not require any heuristic to regularize the likelihood score.
+To the best of our knowledge, such problem formulation of identifying a set of optimal solutions for the BN structure, which cannot be further improved without an effect in one of the fitness values, hence providing a comprehensive characterization and explicit trade-off between likelihood and model complexity, was never thoroughly examined.

-The tests we performed provide evidence for the superiority of this optimization strategy and, in fact, NSGA-II is shown to be more effective in optimizing the two objective functions.
-However, it is interesting to note that, although characterized by dominated fitness values, the solutions obtained by regularizators such as BIC or AIC are typically closer to the structure of the (unknown) ground truth network that generated the dataset used as input for the optimization process.
-This state of affairs is explainable by the fact that the search strategy to solve the structural learning task of BNs comprising HC (or similar approaches) paired with a regularized likelihood score, is on the one hand conservative as it results in a low number of selected arcs leading to sparse solutions, but on the other hand, this approach guarantees the selection of only the handful of arcs that are more strongly supported by (that are contributing more to) the likelihood score.
-However, in real world scenarios, the objective functions represent the only available measures of the quality of the solutions and they are used to discriminate the optimal solution of the problem.
-These results suggest the complexity of the inference problem especially when BNs are used for their causal interpretation.
+Such formulation of the optimization problem, together with the tests we performed, provide evidence for the superiority of this optimization strategy and, in fact, NSGA-II is shown to be more effective in optimizing the two objective functions, when compared to HC.
+We also tested SPEA2 as multi-objective optimization algorithm, to highlight that our results are consistent regardless the actual meta-heuristics that is employed.

+The main finding of this paper concerns the solutions found by multi-objective optimization algorithms.
+As a matter of fact, it is interesting to note that, although characterized by dominated fitness values, the solutions obtained by regularizators such as BIC or AIC are typically closer to the structure of the (unknown) ground truth network that was used to generate the dataset employed as input for the optimization process, with respect to the results obtained with a multi-objective optimization algorithm.
+This state of affairs is explainable by the fact that the search strategy to solve the structural learning task of BNs comprising HC (or similar approaches) paired with a regularized likelihood score is, on the one hand, conservative as it results in a low number of selected arcs leading to sparse solutions; on the other hand, this approach guarantees the selection of only the handful of arcs that are more strongly supported by (or, state otherwise, that are contributing more to) the likelihood score.
+However, we stress the fact that in real world scenarios, the objective functions represent the only available measures of the quality of the solutions and they are used to discriminate the optimal solution of the problem.
+Indeed, the results presented in this work, in which NSGA-II achieved better results than HC from the objective functions point of view, despite the optimized structure of the BN can be drastically different from the ground truth, underline the complexity of the inference problem especially when BNs are used for their causal interpretation.